JourneyToTheWes/example-repository/readme.md

-This is an example repository
+This is a cool example repository